MooersLab/rstudiopymolpysnips/README.md

 <p align="center"><img src="./images/ao5d99.png" alt="HTML5 Icon" style="width:364px;height:630px;"></p>

-There is no option in a pulldown menu in **PyMOL** to make such an image.
+There is no option in a pulldown menu in **PyMOL** to apply the ambient occlussion effect.
 A script file with 17 commands is required.
 This code can be applied to any molecular object that has been loaded into **PyMOL**.